 families (approximately 1,000 people) in Kandal Province.
 The Cambodian Islamic Foundation has funded several of the center’s seasonal projects and mosque building, water well projects and emergency relief.

 Several local Muslim NGOs in Cambodia are working to improve Muslim communities, but rarely receive funds from American Muslim charities.
-Thus, most of them receive donations from Malaysia, Singapore, Australia and some Middle Eastern countries, said Kry Nora, program manager at the Cambodian Muslim Media Center.
+Thus, most of them receive donations from Malaysia, Singapore, Australia, and some Middle Eastern countries, said Kry Nora, program manager at the Cambodian Muslim Media Center.

-Nora, on behalf the projects’ beneficiaries, expressed his profound thanks to the Cham Muslim Americans who have returned and helped their people back home and also to the Zakat Foundation of America and the Cambodian Islamic Foundation.
+Nora, on behalf of the projects’ beneficiaries, expressed his profound thanks to the Cham Muslim Americans who have returned and helped their people back home and also to the Zakat Foundation of America and the Cambodian Islamic Foundation.

 It is important that other American Muslim NGOs also assist Cambodia’s Muslims, for the need continues for both humanitarian assistance and social-economic development.